 Each platform operates with its own billing system (iOS and Android), therefore it would need to be purchased separately on each platform.
 Every purchase of Cashew Pro supports the app's development.

-The web app does not have Cashew Pro support.
+The web app does not support Cashew Pro.

 Cashew offers 2 methods of backups: Google Drive Cloud Backups and Local Data File Backups.
 To create/import backups head to More, Settings & Customization, under the 'Backups' section.